MRC response to COVID-19

 MRC is funding new research projects as part of the UKRI response:

 - The COVID-19 Rapid Response Rolling Call has now closed to new applications.
 In its place, NIHR will run a Recovering and Learning scheme, while MRC will focus on COVID-19 mechanisms and interventions.
 MRC applications should be submitted to the UKRI-wide rolling call, which has the objective of rapidly supporting research to address and mitigate the health, social, economic, cultural and environmental impacts of the COVID-19 outbreak, with impacts within eighteen months.
+Please note that this UKRI COVID-19 rolling call will end in December.

 - Research addressing the COVID-19 challenge in low- and middle-income countries (LMICs) can be submitted to the DHSC/UKRI global effort on COVID-19 (GECO) health research call.